KhronosGroup/Vulkan-Loader/BUILD.md

 #### The Vulkan Loader Library

-Vulkan programs must be able to find and use the vulkan-1.dll library.
+Vulkan programs must be able to find and use the Vulkan loader (`vulkan-1.dll`) library as well as any other libraries the program requires.
-While several of the test and demo projects in the Windows solution set this up automatically, doing so manually may be necessary for custom projects or solutions.
+One convenient way to do this is to copy the required libraries into the same directory as the program.
+The projects in this solution copy the Vulkan loader library and the "googletest" libraries to the `build\tests\Debug` or the `build\tests\Release` directory, which is where the `vk_loader_validation_test.exe` executable is found, depending on what configuration you built.
+(The loader validation tests use the "googletest" testing framework.)

-Make sure the library is either installed in the C:\Windows\System32 folder, or that the PATH environment variable includes the folder where the library resides.
+Other techniques include placing the library in a system folder (C:\Windows\System32) or in a directory that appears in the `PATH` environment variable.

-To run Vulkan programs you must tell the Vulkan Loader where to find the libraries.
-This is described in a `LoaderAndLayerInterface` document in the `loader` folder in this repository.
+See the `LoaderAndLayerInterface` document in the `loader` folder in this repository for more information on how the loader finds driver libraries and layer libraries.
-This describes both how ICDs and layers should be properly packaged, and how developers can point to ICDs and layers within their builds.
+The document also describes both how ICDs and layers should be packaged, and how developers can point to ICDs and layers within their builds.

 ## Building On Linux